shadowmax31/crypto_log/README.md

 - Change the table structure.
 Create a ticker table and put everything in it.
 With this change, we could remove the history table/class and loop through the ticker table to export all the useful data;
 - Find a way to insert data in any order.
 At the moment, buys and sells have to be entered in the right order;
 - Have a way to change the amount of crypto without changing the cost basis (would be useful to take into account the fees when transfering crypto between wallets);
+- Add a way to import from the CSV of crypto.com and Shakepay
+- Add support for the ETH blockchain